 What is your personal connection with the environment?

 I have been living in Hong Kong for the past 12 years and it has accelerated my love for nature.
 I used to be a hiker in Nepal, Switzerland, etc., and climb the mountains and embrace fresh air – those beautiful moments just being with nature which you don’t get while walking down the streets of Hong Kong.

-I love trees but I also believe that sustainability and improving the environment is a massive business opportunity.
-I am extremely happy when I meet the farmers in Uganda, Nepal, Indonesia, and to know what they are doing to make the world a better place to live in.
+I love trees but I also believe that sustainability and improving the environment is a massive business opportunities.
+I am extremely happy when I meet the farmers in Uganda, Nepal, and Indonesia, and know what they are doing to make the world a better place to live in.
 But at the same time, as a businessman, I want to grow the company and get more people on board and plant billions of trees because that is what we need to do.